NauchtanRobotics/yo-laborate/README.md

 # `yo-wrangle`
 _"helping computer vision engineers on a schedule"_

-An app to efficiently visualise, edit and wrangle images and labels (YOLO bounding box format) with special support for maintaining sample subsets.
+An app that facilitates MLOps specifically for YOLO datasets.
+Efficiently visualise, edit and wrangle images and labels with special support for maintaining sample subsets.

 ![Editing short listed "most mistaken annotations"](yo-wrangle-55.png)